bioidiap/bob.kaldi/doc/index.rst

 MFCC Extraction
 ---------------

-Two functions are implemented to extract MFCC features :py:func:`bob.kaldi.mfcc` and :py:func:`bob.kaldi.mfcc_from_path`:
+Two functions are implemented to extract MFCC features :py:func:`bob.kaldi.mfcc` and :py:func:`bob.kaldi.mfcc_from_path`.
+The former function accepts the speech samples as :obj:`numpy.ndarray`, whereas the latter the filename as :obj:`str`:

 1. :py:func:`bob.kaldi.mfcc`